needle-mirror/com.unity.addressables/Documentation~/ManagingAssets.md

 A small amount of data in Resources folders typically doesn't cause performance issues.
 If you use 3rd party packages that place assets there, you don't need to move them unless they cause problems.
 (Addressable assets cannot be stored in Resources folders.)

-## Shared assets in groups
+## Asset and AssetBundle dependencies

-When you add an asset to an Addressables group, that asset is packed into an AssetBundle when you make a content build.
-If an asset references other assets, known as dependencies, how those dependencies are treated depends on whether or not they are also Addressable.
+When you add an asset to an Addressables group, that asset is packed into an AssetBundle when you make a [content build].
+In this case the asset is explicitly included in the bundle, or in other words it is an **explicit** asset.

+If an asset references other assets, then the referenced assets are dependencies of the original asset.
+This is known as an asset dependency.
+If the asset is packed into Assetbundle A and the referenced assets are packed into AssetBundle B, then bundle B is a dependency of bundle A. This is known as an AssetBundle dependency.
+See the [AssetBundle dependencies manual page] for more information.

+Asset dependencies are treated depending on whether or not they are also Addressable.
 Dependencies that are Addressable are packed into AssetBundles according to the settings of the group they are in -- this could be the same bundle as the referencing asset or a different bundle.
 A dependency that is not Addressable is included in the bundle of its referencing asset.
+The referenced asset is implicitly included in the bundle, or in other words it is an **implicit** asset.

+> [!TIP]
+> Use the [Bundle Layout Preview] Analyze rule to view explicit and implicit assets that will be included in AssetBundles based on the contents of Addressables groups.
+This is useful when previewing assets before making an content build.
+> Use the [Build Layout Report] tool to display more detailed information about AssetBundles produced by a content build.

-If more than one Addressable references the same non-Addressable asset, then copies of the non-Addressable asset are included in each bundle containing a referencing Addressable.
+If more than one Addressable references the same implicit asset, then copies of the implicit asset are included in each bundle containing a referencing Addressable.

 ![](images/addr_interact_shared.png)

 *Non-Addressable assets are copied to each bundle with a referencing Addressable*

-A subtle consequence that can occur when an asset is implicitly included in more than one bundle, is that multiple instances of that asset can be instantiated at runtime rather than the single instance your game logic expects.
+A subtle consequence that can occur when an implicit asset is included in more than one bundle, is that multiple instances of that asset can be instantiated at runtime rather than the single instance your game logic expects.
 If you change the instance state at runtime, only the object from the same bundle can see the change since all the other assets now have their own individual instance rather than sharing the common one.

-To eliminate this duplication, you can make the dependency an Addressable asset and include it in one of the existing bundles or add it to a different bundle.
-Once you make the dependency an Addressable, the bundle it is a part of is loaded whenever you load one of the Addressables that reference it.
+To eliminate this duplication, you can make the implicit asset an Addressable asset and include it in one of the existing bundles or add it to a different bundle.
+The bundle the asset is added to is loaded whenever you load one of the Addressables that reference it.
+If the Addressables are packed into a different AssetBundle than the referenced asset, then the bundle containing the referenced asset is an AssetBundle dependency.

-Be aware that when you reference an asset in another bundle, then that bundle must be loaded when you load ANY asset in the current bundle, not just the asset containing the reference.
+Be aware that the dependent bundle must be loaded when you load ANY asset in the current bundle, not just the asset containing the reference.
 Although none of the assets in this other AssetBundle are loaded, loading a bundle has its own runtime cost.
-See [Asset bundle dependencies] for more information.
+See [Memory implications of loading AssetBundle dependencies] for more information.

 > [!TIP]
-> Use the [Analyze tool] to identify unwanted asset duplication resulting from your project content organization.
+> Use the [Check Duplicate Bundle Dependencies] Analyze rule to identify and resolve unwanted asset duplication resulting from your project content organization.

-### SpriteAtlas
+## SpriteAtlas

 Some SpriteAtlas options can change how Sprites are loaded.
 This is important to consider when using the **Use Asset Database** [Play Mode Script].
 * [Sprite Packer Mode]